 Creating a new software bundle

-1. Click Settings > Software bundle under the asset management section.
+1. Click Settings > Software Bundle under the asset management section.

 2. On the software bundle page, you’ll be able to create and manage software bundles for your clients.
 Click the + Create button on the top right to create your first software bundle.